 The second principal component has a negative weight on all the OTM options, and a positive weight on the ATM and the ITM options.
 Further, the weight on the ITM options is greater than that on the ATM options.
 Within each moneyness bucket, the weights across maturities are relatively constant.
 Therefore, the second-order market-wide liquidity shock, which occurs about one-tenth of the time, is opposite in structure to the primary liquidity shock.
 In particular, the effect of this second liquidity shock is to widen the bid-ask spreads for the ATM and the ITM options, while at the same time narrowing the bid-ask spreads for the OTM options.
-This may indicate a substitution effect, where the market, when hit by an adverse second-order common liquidity shock, appears to drive liquidity away from the ATM and the ITM options, this finding is intuitive - adverse common liquidity shocks do not just cause the liquidity of these options to dry up across the board.
+This may indicate a substitution effect, where the market, when hit by an adverse second-order common liquidity shock, appears to drive liquidity away from the ATM and the ITM options to the OTM options.
+Since the OTM options are much cheaper than the ATM and ITM options, this finding is intuitive - adverse common liquidity shocks do not just cause the liquidity of these options to dry up across the board.
 In addition, they partly shift the liquidity from expensive to cheaper options.
 The loading on the ITM options is even higher than that on the ATM options, which supports this explanation, since it implies that the reduction in liquidity is greater among the ITM options than among the ATM options.
 The third and subsequent eigenvectors have no significant structure.

-3.2.
+4.2.
 Macro-economic Drivers of the Systematic Liquidity Shocks